jiahecui/SenAOReFoc/paper/paper.md

 [@Guyon2018].
 In the microscopy community, software is also openly available for AO modelling and analysis [@Townson2019OpticsExpress], as well as general AO control [@Hall2020OpticsExpress].
-However, there is not yet an existing open-source software that serves the purpose of performing both AO and remote focusing within the single package, despite the techniques being widely adopted.
+However, there is not yet an existing open-source software that serves the purpose of performing both AO and remote focusing within the single package, despite that the techniques have been widely adopted.
 As a result, time and effort has to be spent reimplementing existing techniques for different hardware systems.

-SenAOReFoc aims to fill this gap and to make closed-loop sensorbased AO and remote focusing more easily accessible to the microscopy community.
+SenAOReFoc aims to fill this gap and to make closed-loop sensorbased AO [@Fernandez2001OpticsLetters] and remote focusing more easily accessible to the microscopy community.
 It has been designed for open development and easy integration into existing adaptive optical microscopes with a simple and user-friendly architecture.
 The functionality of the software has also been tested